sccn/sccn.github.io/tutorials/05_Preprocess/Filtering.md

 If the MATLAB
-Signal Processing Toolbox is present, EEGLAB uses the MATLAB routine *filtfilt()*.
+Signal Processing Toolbox is present, EEGLAB uses the MATLAB routine *filtfilt.m*.
 This applies the filter forward and then again backward to ensure that phase delays introduced by the filter are nullified.

 If the MATLAB Signal Processing toolbox is not present, EEGLAB may use a